telenius/CCseqBasic4/README/README.txt

 Installation instructions :

+1) If you downloaded from GitHub - jump to step (2) below

-1) Ask Jelena (jelena __ telenius __ at __ gmail __ com) to send you the tar.gz file including the codes.
+   If you asked  Jelena (jelena __ telenius __ at __ gmail __ com) to send you the tar.gz file including the codes :

-2) Unpack with this command :
+   Unpack with this command :
     tar --preserve-permissions -xzf CCseqBasic4.tar.gz

-3) Fill in the locations (or modules) of the needed tools (bowtie, fastqc etc), and the genome builds, to the config files : nano CCseqBasic4/conf/loadNeededTools.sh        # Instructions as comment lines in the  loadNeededTools.sh file nano CCseqBasic4/conf/genomeBuildSetup.sh       # Instructions as comment lines in the genomeBuildSetup.sh file
+2) Fill in the locations (or modules) of the needed tools (bowtie, fastqc etc), and the genome builds, to the config files : nano CCseqBasic4/conf/loadNeededTools.sh        # Instructions as comment lines in the  loadNeededTools.sh file nano CCseqBasic4/conf/genomeBuildSetup.sh       # Instructions as comment lines in the genomeBuildSetup.sh file

-4) Fill in your server address to the conf/serverAddressAndPublicDiskSetup.sh file nano CCseqBasic4/conf/serverAddressAndPublicDiskSetup.sh       # Instructions as comment lines in the file
+3) Fill in your server address to the conf/serverAddressAndPublicDiskSetup.sh file nano CCseqBasic4/conf/serverAddressAndPublicDiskSetup.sh       # Instructions as comment lines in the file

-5) Add the main script NGseqBasic.sh to your path or BASH profile (optional), f.ex : export PATH:${PATH}:/where/you/unpacked/it/CCseqBasic4/CCseqBasic4.sh
+4) Add the main script NGseqBasic.sh to your path or BASH profile (optional), f.ex : export PATH:${PATH}:/where/you/unpacked/it/CCseqBasic4/CCseqBasic4.sh

-6) Start using the pipe ! (no installation needed)
+5) Start using the pipe ! (no installation needed)

-7) Good place to start is the pipeline's help :
+6) Good place to start is the pipeline's help :
     CCseqBasic4.sh --help

-8) Below web site provides a test data set, hands-on tutorials, full manual, and other documentation ! http://userweb.molbiol.ox.ac.uk/public/telenius/CCseqBasicManual/
+7) Below web site provides a test data set, hands-on tutorials, full manual, and other documentation ! http://userweb.molbiol.ox.ac.uk/public/telenius/CCseqBasicManual/

-9) Direct link to the test data set : http://userweb.molbiol.ox.ac.uk/public/telenius/captureManual/testdata/exampledata.html
+8) Direct link to the test data set : http://userweb.molbiol.ox.ac.uk/public/telenius/captureManual/testdata/exampledata.html